-Members of the Board, including the Board Chair and Chairs of Committees, who are not employed by the appointing Parties to participate in meetings and other affairs of the NBTPP receive a per diem of \$250 for preparing and attending meetings, attending educational activities, and travel time according to the compensation and travel expense policy as approved by the Board.
-In addition, reasonable expenses incurred by the Trustees and Observers in order to attend meetings and participate in educational activities are reimbursed.
+Members of the Board who are not otherwise paid by their appointing party to participate in meetings and educational activities receive a per diem of \$250 or \$350 in accordance with the Compensation and Travel Expenses policy.
+In addition, reasonable expenses incurred by Trustees and observers in order to attend meetings and participate in educational activities are reimbursed.